IzatheWriter/Beginner-Baker-s-Guide/Bibliography.md

 <h1>Bibliography</h1>

-The following sources were consulted while creating this guide:
+<h2>The following sources were consulted while creating this guide:</h2>

 **Articles and blogs:**